Transferring files using the Amazon S3 adapter for data migration to or from Snowball Edge - Amazon Snowball Edge Developer Guide

 When using the interface, keep the following in mind:

 • To get the local Amazon S3 credentials to sign your requests to the Amazon Snowball Edge device, run the snowballEdge list-access-keys and snowballEdge get-secret-access-keys Snowball Edge client commands.
-For more information, see Using the Snowball Edge Client.
+For more information, see Configuring and using the Snowball Edge Client.
 These local Amazon S3 credentials include a pair of keys: an access key and a secret key.
 These keys are only valid for the devices associated with your job.
 They can't be used in the Amazon Web Services Cloud because they have no Amazon Identity and Access Management (IAM) counterpart.

 • The encryption key is not changed by what Amazon Web Services credentials you use.
 Signing with the Signature Version 4 algorithm is only used to verify the data traveling from its source to the interface.
 Thus, this signing never factors into the encryption keys used to encrypt your data on the Snowball.

-Getting and using local Amazon S3 credentials
+Getting and using local Amazon S3 credentials on Snowball Edge

 Every interaction with a Snowball Edge is signed with the Amazon Signature Version 4 algorithm.
 For more information about the algorithm, see Signature Version 4 Signing Process in the Amazon Web Services General Reference.